rya-sge/access-denied/_posts/2023-09-26-EIP-4844-Proto-Danksharding.md

 ### Rollup

-A rollup is a blockchain that runs on top of Ethereum, reason why they are called *Layer 2 Blockchains.* The goal is that users conduct the majority of their transactions on the rollup chains instead of the Layer 1 Mainnet.
+A rollup is a blockchain that runs on top of Ethereum, reason why they are called *Layer 2 Blockchains.* The goal is that users conduct most of their transactions on the rollup chains instead of the Layer 1 Mainnet.

 There are two main types of rullup: Optimistic Rollups & ZK Rollup